FomTarro/pkmn-tournament-overlay-tool/README.md

 Once connected, just point the various outputs to your desired OBS sources.
 Most of the outputs are Text sources, but the Pokémon/Item displays are Browser sources!

 After that, you can begin to fill in your player roster at the bottom of the tool.
-Then, whe your players come to the stream table, you can easily select them and their team members from drop-downs during the battle as needed.
+Then, when your players come to the stream table, you can easily select them and their team members from drop-downs during the battle as needed.

 ### TOM Integration
 This tool also supports a few integrations with the official Play!
 Pokémon Tournament Operations Manager software (TOM), to further streamline the workflow.